-You must use TBMI2 if

-- ◆ You will switch between sessions; and - ◆ The application bypasses the NetWare DOS Requester and accesses IPX or SPX directly.
+You must use TBMI2 if - You will switch between sessions; and - The application bypasses the NetWare DOS Requester and accesses IPX or SPX directly.
 If your application requires TBMI2 and you don't use it, the session will fail when the DOS session is swapped out or task-switched.

-If you aren't sure your application needs TBMI2, run TBMI2; it uses only a small amount of memory.
+NOTE: If you aren't sure your application needs TBMI2, run TBMI2; it uses only a small amount of memory.
 After running the application for a period of time, enter the command TBMI2 /D, and look at the number in the "Far Call Usage" field.
 If this number is zero, then your application is not using TBMI2; you can run your application without it.
 You must update to IPXODI before you can use TBMI2.

-Windows Technical Overview

-This section contains conceptual information about the NetWare Workstation for Windows components.
+Windows Technical Overview This section contains conceptual information about the NetWare Workstation for Windows components.
 The following topics are included.
+Topic "Accessing the Network from a Windows Application" on page 76 "Running DOS Applications in Real or Standard Mode" on page 77 "Running DOS Applications in Enhanced Mode" on page 78 "Receiving Broadcast Messages" on page 79 "Printing to Network Queues" on page 80

-Accessing the Network from a Windows Application

-Figure A-2 illustrates which NetWare components are used to access the network from Windows.
+Accessing the Network from a Windows Application Figure 13 illustrates which NetWare components are used to access the network from Windows.
 For example, when you use the "Drives" tools to connect a network drive, your workstation uses the components shown below.
 The NetWare Windows driver, NETWARE.DRV, translates between Windows and DOS.

-Figure A-2

-Accessing the

-network from a
+Figure 13 Accessing the network from a Windows application

-Windows application

-Running DOS Applications in Real or Standard Mode

-Figure A-3 illustrates which NetWare components are used to run DOS applications in real or standard mode.
+Running DOS Applications in Real or Standard Mode Figure 14 illustrates which NetWare components are used to run DOS applications in real or standard mode.
 For example, if you are running Windows on a 286 machine and you choose the DOS prompt icon to go to a DOS window and check your email, your workstation uses the components shown below.
 NetWare's task-switching file, TBMI2, synchronizes network calls and responses for DOS sessions.

-Figure A-3 Running a DOS application in real or standard mode
+Figure 14 Running a DOS application in real or standard mode

-Running DOS Applications in Enhanced Mode

-Figure A-4 illustrates which NetWare components are used to run DOS applications in enhanced mode.
+Running DOS Applications in Enhanced Mode Figure 15 illustrates which NetWare components are used to run DOS applications in enhanced mode.
 For example, if you are running Windows in enhanced mode and you choose the DOS prompt icon to go to a DOS window and check your email, your workstation uses the components shown below.
 NetWare's task-switching file for enhanced mode, VIPX.386, synchronizes network calls and responses for DOS sessions.

-Figure A-4

-Running a DOS
+Figure 15 Running a DOS application in enhanced mode

-application in

-enhanced mode

-Receiving Broadcast Messages

-Figure A-5 illustrates which NetWare components are used when your workstation receives a broadcast message.
+Receiving Broadcast Messages Figure 16 illustrates which NetWare components are used when your workstation receives a broadcast message.
 For example, if the secretary sends a message informing you that paychecks have arrived, your workstation uses the components shown below.
 VNETWARE.386 works with NETWARE.DRV and NWPOPUP.EXE to coordinate and display message dialogs.

-Figure A-5 Receiving a broadcast message
+Figure 16 Receiving a broadcast message

-Printing to Network Queues

-Figure A-6 illustrates Windows and NetWare components that are used when you print from a Windows application.
+Printing to Network Queues Figure 17 illustrates Windows and NetWare components that are used when you print from a Windows application.
 For example, if you print a text file from the Windows Notebook application, your workstation uses the components shown below.
+Figure 17 Printing path